 Pancoast Tumor Treatment

-- Nutritional therapy
+- Nutrition therapy

 - Massage therapy

-- Yoga and/or meditation
+- Yoga and meditation

-- Emotional and spiritual support
+- Emotional support